victorfernandesanjos/DiscordRPCGames/README.md

 - If using URLs, ensure the image is publicly accessible
 - If using Discord assets, verify the asset name is correct (case-sensitive)
 - Try uploading the image again in the Discord Developer Portal

+### "System tray icon not visible"
+- Make sure you added `app_icon.ico` to the `assets/` folder
+- Rebuild the app after adding the icon
+- Check Windows taskbar settings: Settings → Personalization → Taskbar
+- Look in the overflow area (click the ^ arrow in system tray)
+- The app still works without the icon - you just won't see it in the tray

 ## License